Good food has a good story.

 Sprouts were a thing in the natural foods scene in southern California in the 60’s.
 In particular, East Asian immigrants and their families had introduced sprouted beans to the culinary vocabulary.

-Max probably knew the benefits of sprouted grains, and this led him to try the prophet Ezekiel’s bread recipe, may God’s peace be upon him, with sprouts.
+Max probably knew the benefits of sprouted grains, and this led him to try making the Ezekiel 4:9 bread recipe with sprouts.

 The genius of an ordinary man